 Skipping GOP debate, Trump speaks with Tucker Carlson

-Former President Donald Trump, the frontrunner for the 2024 Republican presidential nomination, according to the polls, is skipping the first GOP debate.
-Instead, he is opting for an interview with former Fox News host Tucker Carlson as a form of counterprogramming.
+Former President Donald Trump skipped the first GOP debate Wednesday night, opting instead for an interview with former Fox News host Tucker Carlson as a form of counterprogramming.

-The pretaped interview will be available on X, the social media platform formerly known as Twitter, beginning at 8:55 p.m.
-ET, five minutes before Wednesday night's debate is scheduled to begin.
+The pre-taped interview was made available on X, the social media platform formerly known as Twitter, five minutes before Wednesday night's debate began.
+Trump, who made little news Carlson in the roughly 45-minute interview, explained why he didn't show up to the debate.

+"You see the polls have come out, I'm leading by 50 and 60 points," Trump said.
+"And some of them are at one and zero and two.
+And I'm saying, 'Do I sit there for an hour or two hours, whatever it's going to be and get harassed by people that shouldn't even be running for president?
+Should I be doing that?
+And a network that isn't particularly friendly, frankly.'"

+During the debate, the eight candidates on stage were asked if they would support Trump as the GOP nominee if he is convicted in any of the four separate cases against him.
+Six of the candidates, including former Vice President Mike Pence, raised their hands.
+Former Arkansas Gov. Asa Hutchinson and former New Jersey Gov. Chris Christie were the only two who did not.

 According to court documents from Dominion Voting Systems' defamation lawsuit against Fox News, Carlson wrote to members of his staff in early January 2021, "We are very, very close to being able to ignore Trump most nights.
 I truly can't wait," and "I hate him passionately."